-Rater averages on the EtoE were obtained for each rated item across 163 participants in the EtoE study.
+Rater averages on the EtoE exam were obtained for each rated item across 177 participants in the EtoE study.
 These values, along with multiple choice item scores, were then evaluated in a classical test theory item analysis for relative easiness/difficulty and discrimination of items (Table 4).
 The item-total correlation (ITC) values are indices of discrimination and were evaluated against ITC < 0.20 criterion.
-One multiple choice item (Medical Concepts) fell below the flagging criteria for discrimination, signaling that most EtoE items are useful in predicting a person's total score.
+None of the items fell below the flagging criteria for discrimination, signaling that most EtoE items are useful in predicting a person's total score.
 An item was flagged as "hard" if the scale mean fell below 0.30 points for multiple choice items, and below 1 point for rated items, and flagged as easy if the scale mean was above 0.90 for multiple choice items and above 2.50 for rated items.
-Seven items were flagged as relatively easy, which included all the "Finish the Sentence" items and two of the three "Fill-in-the Blank" items.
-The overall reliability for the 33-item scale was measured by Cronbach's Alpha, which was at 0.93, indicating a very high index of internal consistency.
-The average score on the EtoE scale was 66.05 out of 99 points, with a standard deviation of 11.15 (N = 109).
+Nine items were flagged as relatively easy, which included all the "Finish the Sentence" items, all "Fill-in-the-Blank" items, the Shadowing item, and the shortest of the Memory items.
+The overall reliability for the 33-item scale was measured by Cronbach's Alpha, which was at 0.92, indicating a very high index of internal consistency.
+The average score on the EtoE scale was 66.78 out of 99 points (67.45% of total possible), with a standard deviation of 9.83 (N = 177).
+When weighted by the item type, the average score is 7.50 out of 10.815 possible weighted points (69.34% of total possible), with a standard deviation of 1.20.
+Weighting the final EtoE score has the effect of adjusting the raw percent correct upwards due to higher representation of certain item types that proved to be relatively easy, on average (e.g., 8 out of 33 items were Memory, which have a relatively high weight of 15% on the measure).